gyson/shan/README.md

 ## About

 This is an application inherits from koa but override `app.use` to accept promise-based middleware instead of generator-based middleware.

+If generator-based middleware (all koa middleware) is given, then `app.use` will convert it to promise-based middleware implicitly.
+Therefore, you can use any generator-based middleware from koa ecosystem, e.g. `app.use(require('koa-favicon')())`.

 ## Promise-based Middleware